 8. Look after yourself

-Uni may be the first time you’ve experienced real independence so it’s important to look after yourself.
+Uni may be the first time you’ve experienced real independence, so it’s important to look after yourself.
 Plan your meals, stay hydrated and look after your overall well-being.

 9. Pay down your student debt

-If you’ve taken out a loan for your tuition fees or living expenses, help minimise how much you’ll need to pay back once you finish your course by only borrowing what you need or saving anything you haven’t spent.
+If you’ve taken out a loan for your tuition fees or living expenses, help minimise how much you’ll need to pay back once you finish your course by only borrowing what you need and saving anything you haven’t spent.

 10. Ask for help

 Whether it’s too much coursework, not enough time to study or you need help with your finances, asking for help is important.
 Speaking up can often help make the situation more manageable and you may be able to find a solution.